Cignal HD Spikers (men): Philippine Super Liga

 The Cignal Super Spikers started as the Cignal HD Spikers in the Philippine Super Liga (PSL).
 They debuted at the 2014 PSL All-Filipino Conference where they finished as runners-up.

 They won their first PSL title in the succeeding tournament, the 2014 Grand Prix Conference.
 This qualified Cignal for the 2015 Asian Men's Club Volleyball Championship in Taiwan.

+As of 2026, Cignal is currently under a leave of absence from the league.

 Spikers' Turf

 Cignal moved to the then newly-established Spikers' Turf in 2015.
 The league is the men's counterpart of the Shakey's V-League.
-Cignal went on to become a seven-time Spikers' Turf champion.
+Cignal went on to become a nine-time Spikers' Turf champion.

-Formerly known as the Cignal HD Spikers, the team adopted its current name in October 2025.